Saturna Island

 Route 1

-Winter Cove Park (5 km)
+Winter Cove Park (5 km each way)

 The quiet cove looks over a farm on nearby Samuel Island.
 Backed by forested Douglas fir upland, open meadows and a salt marsh, this sheltered cove is a popular day use area and is a great place for a picnic.

-East Point Park (15 km)
+East Point Park (30 km round-trip)

 Part of East Point Park, the trail takes you along the eastern edge of the island to East Point.
 It’s a relatively easy walk, with a gentle slope and well-maintained path.
 At the end of the trail, you will reach the easternmost point of Saturna Island.
 From here, you can see across the Strait of Georgia and watch for whales, seals, and other marine life.
 As part of The Whale Trail, it’s not-to-be missed.